vektor-inc/vk-filter-search/readme.txt

 == Description ==

-This plugin can create the filter serach block on your edit screen.
+This plugin can create the Filter Serach Block on your edit screen.
-If you have custom post type, you can fliter the search by custom post types.
+If you have custom post type, you can also narrow down the search by custom post types.

 == Installation ==